 The Third Reich tour will end in the Jewish Quarter of Berlin.
 You'll see the synagogue that miraculously survived, walk the neighborhood streets, and finish at a memorial to Jewish children.
 After learning so much about the cruel history this city endured, it's important to take some time to process.
 I highly recommend staying for dinner in the Jewish Quarter.

-Our Third Reich tour guide highly recommended eating at Hummus & Friends, and the meal didn’t disappoint.
-A gorgeous and ornate interior with a spectacular alley patio, this is a great spot to unwind and relax after a big day of walking.
-There are so many different kinds of hummus it’s nearly impossible to choose.
+Our Third Reich tour guide highly recommended eating at Hummus & Friends, and the meal didn't disappoint.
+With a gorgeous and ornate interior with a spectacular alley patio, this is a great spot to unwind and relax after a big day of walking.
+There are so many different kinds of hummus it's nearly impossible to choose.
 Look at the size of that hummus bowl!

 Berlin was such a surprise to me: charming yet heartbreaking, full of life, art and color but still home to dark pieces of the past.
 There is truly no city in the world like Berlin.
 Use your 3 days in Berlin to really dive into the history and culture through tours, exhibits, galleries, and food.
 I had an amazing time getting to know Berlin and I know you will too.